wernsey/rengine/docs/DEVNOTES.md

 (like move left, jump, open door).
 This will help if I ever get around to porting it to devices without keyboards and mouses.

-## Musl

-I should remove Musl from Rengine completely.
-The thing I had in mind when I put it in can now be done in Lua as the engine evolved.
-Keeping Musl now forces me to maintain two scripting language bindings.

 ## Audio

 In order to compile SDL_mixer with support for Ogg Vorbis (under MinGW), I